editicalu/nordselect/README.md

 The documentation of the library can be found at [docs.rs](https://docs.rs/nordselect/).

-# Development
+# CI

-The application is in development.
-If you encouter a bug, please open an issue describing how the bug occured or open a PR.

-New features are not planned for now, but feel free to open issues to discuss them.

 **Warning**: before running `cargo test`, use `dummydata.sh` to generate some dummy data.

+# Contributing

+If you encouter a bug, please open an issue describing how the bug occured.

+Do you know how to program in Rust?
+I'll accept PR's for new features and bugfixes, if the feature would be useful for multiple people.
+If you doubt it, open an issue in advance.

+If you open a PR and would like to be named in the application, feel free to add your name to the authors section in Cargo.toml (pseudonym or real name).
+If you don't add your name, I will assume you don't want to be named for your contribution.

 # Selection method